 Accidents happen.
 There is very little getting around it.
 Even with scuba diving as safe as it is today things can still go wrong.
 The important part is that you have the skills and knowledge to react accordingly for a much higher chance of a positive outcome.
 Our Stress & Rescue Diver Course is designed to better prepare an open water or advanced open water diver for an emergency and will give you the skills and knowledge necessary to assist in the rescue of another diver… maybe your buddy.
-It also teaches you techniques to efficiently help yourself in panic situations while in the aquatic environment.
+This program teaches you the skills and knowledge required to recognize and deal with stress, prevent accidents and properly deal with emergency situations encountered by divers.

 In order to complete your rescue certification you must have completed a First Aid, CPR & O2 class within the last two years.